RCV Elects Candidates Who Best Reflect the Community’s Values and Priorities

 SACRAMENTO’S CURRENT SYSTEM EXCLUDES MOST VOTERS

-VOTES CAST IN THE CITY OF SACRAMENTO’S 2020 PRIMARY ELECTION AND GENERAL ELECTION
+TOTAL BALLOTS CAST IN THE CITY OF SACRAMENTO: 2024 PRIMARY ELECTION AND GENERAL ELECTION

 That’s a problem, because three out of every four races for Sacramento’s City Council are decided in the Primary.